AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

   * **`grid icon`**

-    Modifiy the order of functions as displayed in the site's top level navigation bar.
+    Modify the order of functions as displayed in the site's top-level navigation bar.

 >[!NOTE]
 >
 >You can change the order of all the functions in the Site Structure except for the function at the top.
-Therefore, the home page of communities site cannot be changed.
+Therefore, the home page of a community site cannot be changed.

 >[!CAUTION]
 >
 >* While the display title may be changed without side-effects, it is not recommended to edit the URL name of a community function belonging to a community site.
 >
->For example, renaming the URL will not move existing UGC, thus having the effect of 'losing' UGC.
+>For example, renaming the URL does not move existing UGC, thus 'losing' UGC.

 >[!CAUTION]
 >